Frequently Asked Questions

 How much will it cost to repair the Pools?
 Updated cost estimates are currently being finalised.
 Early indications are that the repairs will involve a significant funding requirement, which presents a major challenge for a small local charity.

 When will the Pools reopen?
 At this stage, it is not possible to give a reopening date.
 Reopening will depend on securing sufficient funding, completing design and repair work, and obtaining any necessary permissions.
-The Trust will share further updates as plans become clearer.
+The Trust will share further updates as plans become clearer, including as it works to secure full control of the site.
+Progress is expected to become clearer as the Trust works to secure full control of the site.

 Why wasn’t the Pools designed to prevent flooding?
-The likelihood that the site would flood was a key consideration of the original restoration design.
-The Trust is now reviewing whether further changes could be made as part of the repairs to improve the resilience to future weather events.
+The possibility that the site would flood was a key consideration of the original restoration design.
+The Trust is now reviewing whether further improvements can be made as part of the repair works to strengthen resilience to future extreme weather events.

 Where will the money come from to reopen the Pools?
 The Trust is exploring a range of funding options, including grants, trusts and other forms of investment.
 This will take time and careful planning.
 Any future funding applications will be subject to funders’ usual assessment and decision-making processes and cannot be guaranteed.